 Anal cancer is cancer that starts in the anus.
 The anus is the opening at the end of your rectum.
 The rectum is the last part of your large intestine where solid waste from food (stool) is stored.
 Stool leaves your body through the anus when you have a bowel movement.

 Anal cancer is fairly rare.
 It spreads slowly and is easy to treat before it spreads.

 Anal cancer can start anywhere in the anus.
 Where it starts determines the kind of cancer it is.

 - Squamous cell carcinoma.
 This is the most common type of anal cancer.
-It starts in cells that line the anal canal and grow into the deeper tissue.
+It starts in cells that line the anal canal and grows into the deeper tissue.

 - Cloacogenic carcinoma.
 Almost all the rest of anal cancers are tumors that start in cells lining the area between the anus and rectum.
 Cloacogenic carcinoma looks different than squamous cell cancers, but behaves similarly and is treated the same.